inveniosoftware/docker-invenio/README.md

 ### Rolling builds

-The image is rebuild when the base image ``centos7:latest`` is updated.
+The 3.6 image is rebuilt when the base image ``centos7:latest`` is updated.
 The base image is receiving regular monthly updates as well as emergency fixes.

 ## Automated builds

 Automated builds are configured using [Docker Hub builds](https://docs.docker.com/docker-hub/builds/).
 The triggers are defined the following way:

 ```(bash)
 Branch/tag               Dockerfile                Docker tag